Garfield's Halloween Adventure (1985)

 The old man then runs off with their candy, leaving them to fend for themselves as the ghosts (which are a lot scarier than anything one would expect to see in a Garfield cartoon) come to the cabin to claim their treasure.

-The show won an Emmy in 1986, and went on to be a perenniel favorite for over a decade on television - it was about the last of the great old specials besides "It's the Great Pumpkin Charlie Brown" to be aired annually on one network or another.
-Today you can get it on youtube or on DVD, but, as countless others have pointed out, watching it on tape and watching it on tv and knowing that all of your friends are watching, too, just aren't the same.
+The show won an Emmy in 1986, and went on to be a perenniel favorite for over a decade on television - it was about the last of the great old specials besides "It's the Great Pumpkin Charlie Brown" to be aired annually on one channel or another before disappearing - for a while, a VHS copy could fetch pretty good money on ebay.
+Today you can buy it on DVD, but, as countless others have pointed out, watching a recording just isn't the same as watching it on TV and knowing your friends are all watching, too (though the whole "everyone watched it" bit might just be nostalgia talking; I seem to recall having to talk one of my friends into watching it instead of "The A-Team" one year). (and even the dvd is now rare).

-This is the one special that really stands to fight against It's The Great Pumpkin, Charlie Brown for the title of "the" halloween special, if only due to its longevity.
+This is the one special that really stands to fight against "It's The Great Pumpkin, Charlie Brown" for the title of "the" halloween special, if only due to its longevity.
 Certainly they've both lasted longer than other comic-strip oriented specials.
 I think it's time we brought this custom of Halloween cartoons for comic strips back.
 I want my Zits Halloween Special, please!

 PART 1: